SinaKazi/SinaKazi/README.md

 - 👋 Hi, I’m @SinaKazi
-- 👀 I’m interested in WordPress
+- 👀 I’m interested in WordPress and Laravel
 - 🌱 I’m currently learning php
-- 📫 How to reach me Dr.TinTin92@gmail.com
+- 📫 How to reach me MSina.Kazemi71@gmail.com

 <!---
 SinaKazi/SinaKazi is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.